TABLE OF CONTENTS

 Harley-Davidson motorcycles are iconic machines known for their distinct style and engineering.
-Identifying which exact fork (front end) is on your Harley-Davidson motorcycle can be problematic.
-Especially with older bikes, many parts of motorcycle forks can be changed to different styles, or replaced with aftermarket motorcycle parts.
+Determining which front end you have—whether it’s a Sportster front end, a Harley narrow glide front end, or another type of Harley-Davidson front forks—can still be problematic.
+Especially with older bikes, many parts of the forks may have been changed to different styles or replaced with aftermarket motorcycle parts, making identification more challenging.

 In this article we share photos and identifying characteristics for a variety of front ends found on Harleys.
 Use the photos below and take a look at our guide on Harley-Davidson model codes to help differentiate which front end you have on your Harley Big Twin or Sportster.